raphaelmansuy/tutorials/37-contex.md

 - Reduce costs while dramatically improving experiences
 - Create switching costs that lock in customer relationships

+---

-### The Psychology Behind Exceptional Experiences: What Customers Really Want
+## Chapter 1: The Psychology Behind Exceptional Experiences

+### What Customers Really Want: The Neuroscience of Trust

 Think about your favorite vendor, consultant, or service provider.
 What makes them exceptional?
 It's never just product knowledge—it's how they make you *feel understood*.